Hubert Selby, Jr.

 Really doesnt make any difference where I go or what I do.
 May just as well stay here, or anywhere.
 Its all the same.
 And always will be …

-His prurient imaginings and his lurid, sadistic dreams serve to compensate for his own browbeaten nature:
+His prurient imaginings and lurid, sadistic dreams compensate for his browbeaten nature:

 Theres always somebody bugging you.
 They just wont leave you alone.
 No matter how simple things are theres always some sonofabitch complicating things and fucking with your life.
 Jesus, this fucking world stinks.
 People are nothing but a bunch of shits.
 A rotten bunch of shits.
 They always want to screw you.
 You go in to buy a pair of shoes and tell the guy what kind you want and the exact size and everything else and he sticks something on your foot and when you tell him it doesnt feel right he tells you its your size and it looks great on you and all that shit and by the time you get home your feet are blistered and all fucked up and you cant even kill the sonofabitch or shove the fucking shoes up his motherfucking ass.